heroui-inc/heroui-mcp/CONTRIBUTING.md

-# Contributing to HeroUI MCP Server
+# Contributing to HeroUI React MCP Server

-Thank you for your interest in contributing to the HeroUI MCP Server!
+Thank you for your interest in contributing to the HeroUI React MCP Server!
 This guide will help you get started with development.

 ## 📋 Prerequisites